Chocolate Cheesecake Cookies

 Step 1: Make the Chocolate Cookie Dough

-Mix in the dry ingredients on a low speed until just combined.
+Then mix in the flour, cocoa powder, baking powder, and fine salt at a low speed until just combined.
 Scrape the sides and bottom of the bowl as needed.

 Use a cookie scoop or spoon to make 2 1/2 Tbsp balls of cookie dough.
 There should be enough dough to make 12 cookie dough balls.